nutbasednews/nutbasednews.github.io/_posts/2022-03-03-chefs-quit-masterchef-after-being-ordered-to-cook-meat-provided-by-elwood-organic-dog-meat.md

 tags: [ featured ]
 ---

-In the latest episode of _MasterChef_, contestants were challenged to cook a dish that must include **dog meats**.
+In the latest episode of _MasterChef_, contestants were challenged to cook a dish that must include **dog meat**.

 The dog meat provided by [Elwood's Organic Dog Meat](https://www.elwooddogmeat.com/) is assured to be **free-range**, **organic**, and **humanely slaughtered**.